Stable and Unstable operations in Algebraic Cobordism: Operations

 Any theory $A^*$ in the sense of Definition \ref{goct} can be extended to a contravariant functor $A^*:\nhk\row\ab$ as follows:

-with the pull-backs naturally induced by those in $\smk$.
+with the pull-backs naturally induced by those from $\smk$.
 We have an external product:

-and a canonical element $\eps^A=c^A_1(\co(1))\in A^1((\pp^1,\pp^1\backslash 0))$ - the class of a rational point.
+and a canonical element $\eps^A=c^A_1(O(1))\in A^1((\pp^1,\pp^1\backslash 0))$ - the class of a rational point.
 We get the natural isomorphism:

 \begin{definition} Let $A^*$ and $B^*$ be theories in the sense of Definition \ref{goct}.
-An operation $G:A^n\row B^m$ is a morphism of contravariant functors of sets pointed by $0$ (in other words, a transformation commuting with pull-backs, and sending zero to zero).
-An operation is called additive, if it is a homomorphism of abelian groups. \end{definition}
+An operation $G:A^n\row B^m$ is a natural transformation between $A^n$ and $B^m$ considered as contravariant functors from $\smk$ to the category of pointed sets.
+In other words, it is a family of maps $G_X:A^n(X)\row B^m(X)$, for $X\in\smk$, commuting with pull-backs and sending zero to zero.
+An operation is called additive, if the maps $G_X$ are homomorphisms of abelian groups. \end{definition}

 Note, that such an operation extends uniquely to a morphism of contravariant functors on $\nhk$.
-Moreover, the condition $0\mapsto 0$ is equivalent to the existence of such an extension (since $A^*((X,X))=0$, and there exists morphism $(X,U)\row (X,X)$).
+Moreover, the condition $0\mapsto 0$ is equivalent to the existence of such an extension (since $A^*((X,X))=0$, and there exists a morphism $(X,U)\row (X,X)$).